Aabey House

 TAXATION

-1. Tax Benefits: • No capital gains tax or withholding tax. • Trust income is taxed at a flat rate of 15% at the level of the trust, with distributions not subject to additional tax in the hands of beneficiaries in Mauritius. • No inheritance, succession or estate tax applies in Mauritius. • In the event of a settlor's bankruptcy, liquidation, litigation or divorce proceedings, a Mauritius trust will not, a Mauritius trust will generally not be rendered void or voidable solely on that basis. • Trusts are exempt from foreign forced heirship rules, allowing a settlor to freely determine their succession wishes without foreign heirship regimes being enforced by Mauritian courts. • A Trust holding a Global Business Company may benefit from an 80% Partial Exemption Regime whereby specified sources of income (Interest, dividend, etc.) are exempt from tax, provided it meets the substance requirements
+1. Tax Benefits: • No capital gains tax or withholding tax. • Trust income is taxed at a flat rate of 15% at the level of the trust, with distributions not subject to additional tax in the hands of beneficiaries in Mauritius. • No inheritance, succession or estate tax applies in Mauritius. • In the event of a settlor's bankruptcy, liquidation, litigation or divorce proceedings, a Mauritius trust will generally not be rendered void or voidable solely on that basis. • Trusts are exempt from foreign forced heirship rules, allowing a settlor to freely determine their succession wishes without foreign heirship regimes being enforced by Mauritian courts. • A Trust holding a Global Business Company may benefit from an 80% Partial Exemption Regime whereby specified sources of income (Interest, dividend, etc.) are exempt from tax, provided it meets the substance requirements

 Planning and Structuring